 What is more interesting, you can even schedule cleaning plans using Alexa or Google Assistant.
 If that gets boring, whip out your smartphones and launch the iRobot HOME app to get your cleaning sessions ongoing.

 On top of that, the I3 and E5 can learn how you designate the cleaning chores and offer customized schedules.
 Extra suggestions are prompted to you when there is a high pollen count or pet shedding.

 BottomLine: Amazon Alexa and Google Home supported.

 Overall, Roomba i3 is the winner.
-Many significant upgrades in i3 compared to e5 and nearly the same price as e5 makes it the best choice for almost every household.
+Many significant upgrades in i3 compared to e5 and nearly the same price as e5 make it the best choice for almost every household.